An Arizona Route 66 Story - Painted Desert Trading Post

 The Painted Desert Trading Post was built in 1940 by Dotch Windsor, a local cattle rancher who wanted to capitalize on the ever-increasing car traffic passing by his ranch.
 Dotch offered souvenirs such as petrified wood, Navajo-made rugs and jewelry, cold drinks, and sundries, and he also sold Gulf Oil Gas.
 And it appears that his gambit paid off.
 That is until the summer of 1958.

-This section of Route 66 was paved in 1928, and by the 1950s, the road was showing its age.
-As part of a Route 66 upgrade project in 1958, the alignment was shifted a mile to the south and is the basis of the current route of 1-40.
+This section of road was paved in 1928, and by the 1950s, the road was showing its age.
+As part of a Route 66 upgrade project in 1958, the alignment was shifted a mile to the south and is the basis of the current route of 1–40.
 This new alignment left the trading post and this section of Route 66 abandoned.
 Making it even worse for Dotch, due to the lay of the land, the trading post is not visible from the new alignment.
 Without traffic or customers, Dotch was forced to close and soon moved to Holbrook, Arizona.

 Rebirth

-Over the years, like many of the Route 66 relics, the trading post was slowly falling apart.
+Over the years, like many of the old road relics, the trading post was slowly falling apart.
 In 2018 the property came to the attention of “Roamin’ Rich” Dinkela.
 Dinkela recruited several like-minded Route 66 enthusiasts and founded the Route 66 Co-Op.
 The co-op purchased the trading post and started the painstaking restoration process.
 After thousands of dollars and countless hours, they restored the trading post to its original glory.

 As part of our exploration, we were pleasantly surprised to find the gate and front door to the trading post unlocked.
 Stepping inside, you find new flooring and interior walls proudly displaying the Trading Post’s complete history and the rebuilding effort.